 What is adult strabismus?
 Strabismus is the medical term relating to a misalignment of the eyes and may develop at any time during an individual’s lifetime.
 When strabismus occurs in an adult for the first time, it produces a double vision or diplopia.

 The most common causes of strabismus in adults are:

 - Re-occurrence of ocular misalignment in an adult who had strabismus in childhood.
 Despite adequate treatment for strabismus in childhood, strabismus may recur later in life.
-This is usually caused by inability to use both eyes together (binocular vision).
+This is usually caused by the inability to use both eyes together (binocular vision).

 - Poor vision in one eye.
 People who have one eye that doesn’t see well, even when corrected with appropriate glasses, frequently develop strabismus of the poorly seeing eye; in most cases, the eye will deviate outward.